Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 **How to update Mojo**
 Simpler:
+1- `sudo apt-get update`
-1- `sudo apt-get update && sudo apt-get install modular` 2- `modular update mojo`
+2- `sudo apt-get install modular`
+2- `modular update mojo`

-If there is an error about a missing lib, d:
+If there is an error about a missing lib, do:
 1- Execute the command:         `modular clean`
 2- Then do a fresh install:     `modular install mojo`
 displaying: